terramate-io/terramate-quickstart-aws/README.md

 ### How do you use this repository?

+#### Create a new repository from this template

+Click the *Use this template* button to create your own repository in a GitHub account or organization you manage, and let's get started.

 #### Pre-requisites

 Ensure you have the following prerequisites set up by running the commands below: